NeroReflex/D9Hack/README.md

 # Decrypt9
-_Multipurpose content dumper and decryptor for the Nintendo 3DS_
+_Multipurpose content dumper, decryptor and ramdom features for the Nintendo 3DS!_

-## Decrypt9 WIP (work-in-progress) by d0k3
+## D9Hack

-This is a work in progress fork of Archshifts original Decrypt9, including bleeding edge new features.
-Note that the names of the executable files for this are Decrypt9WIP.* instead of Decrypt9.*.
-New features introduced in this will eventually get pulled into [Archshifts repo](https://github.com/archshift/Decrypt9).
+This is my __OWN__ version of [Decrypt9WIP](https://github.com/d0k3/Decrypt9).

-You may discuss this work in progress version, help testing, participate in the development and on [GBAtemp](https://gbatemp.net/threads/download-decrypt9-wip-3dsx-launcher-dat.388831/).
+It contains bug fixes and features that I feel necessary to me.

 ## Decrypt9, Decrypt9WIP, Decrypt9UI - which one to use?